Book I of the GHOULS AMONGST US series!

 From the dawn of time they come.
 They are a race hidden in the depths and the darkness.
 They are Goblins, the feasters of the Dead.
 Once they waged war against mankind by the millions.
 Defeated, they retreated into their subterranean world... but survived.
 They survived by mating with humans, creating hybrid races: Ogres and Ghouls.
 Every generation is more human than the last, allowing them to walk amongst us.

 Even to this day, there are GHOULS AMONGST US!

 GHOULS AMONGST US

 In these fourteen stories, you will see the origin of these inhuman creatures and you will follow them through time.
 Here Ogres and Goblins will wage war, fought with sword and with magic.
 The Ogre chieftain Ghazar will lead his people to a new home.
 Krokol will become enthralled by the Undead.
 And with the aid of sorcery, King Gob will forge an empire of the Night.

-Centuries pass and they become more human.
-Then we meet the Hunchback of Notre Dame and the Phantom of the Opera.
+As centuries pass they progressively become more human.
+We meet the Hunchback of Notre Dame and the Phantom of the Opera.
 And in the modern day ghouls will become our saviors.

 The pillars now excited the ogres' attention.
 Upon each of them was bound a writhing human being.
 Some were men, some women.
 Some were old but most were young and juicy.
 They all looked at the ogres with horror which is only natural.

 Krokol set his massive hand on young Muzlúk's shoulder.
 "Son, you be very good to help me get this far—better than no-good brothers.
 Me let you have choice of these Mans to eat."